 This blog is full of “validated leanings” and “data driven insights” from our journey as eBay sellers.
 I have recently realized that the weekly blog, although providing the CrazyLister community with great actionable eBay selling advice, has not actually been teaching you how to come to these discoveries and insights on your own.

 In this new series, I’ll explain, in detail – how you can adopt the “Lean Startup” methodology to scientifically grow your business.

-I’m going to give you a step by step guide to implementing the lean business methodology to help your business grow without spending a fortune.
-In order to do so, I must first explain a bit about the lean business methodology’s basics.
+I’m going to give you a step-by-step guide to implementing the lean startup methodology to help your business grow without spending a fortune.
+In order to do so, I must first explain a bit about the lean startup methodology’s basics.

 Put in my own words – Lean startup (or business) means investing the minimum needed to launch a business that provides value to customers, getting feedback from the early customers and gradually building the business based on actual insight and hard data.

 This is opposed to the “old way” of building a business – investing a lot of resources into planning, buying stocks, designing your store, building a web-store etc. These would usually be based on invalidated assumptions and as the Americans would say – “assumption is the mother of all f*&k ups” 😉